adonisjs/legacy.adonisjs.com/docs/docs/guides/database/04-relationships/05-many-to-many-relationship.md

 ---

 # Many to Many
 The `ManyToMany` relationship allows an entity have a relationship with multiple other entities.
-For example: A **user has many skills**, and the **same skill can also belongs to many different users**.
+For example: A **user has many skills**, and the same time **a skill can also belongs to many different users**.

 When working with a many to many relationship, you will always need a 3rd table (commonly known as a pivot table) to represent the relationship.